linebender/xilem/masonry/doc/ARCHITECTURE.md

 ## Code layout

-### `src/platform/`

-Some platform-specific stuff, for interfacing with Glazier.
-Relatively empty.

 ### `src/testing/`

 Contains the TestHarness type, various helper widgets for writing tests, and the snapshot testing code.

+### `src/text2/`

+Contains text-handling code, for both displaying and editing text.
+Has been overhauled during the port to winit, but still in rough shape.
+Here be dragons.

 ### `src/text/`

-Contains text-handling code, for both displaying and editing text.
-Hasn't been maintained in a while, here be dragons.
+Dead code, should probably be cleaned up.

 ### `src/widget/`